 Two valid yet opposite paths to happiness

 This is an experiment in public thinking.
-I’m exposing my thoughts in the hope to encounter a good conversation, interesting arguments, and possibly, change my mind.
+I’m exposing my thoughts in the hope of encountering a good conversation, interesting arguments, and possibly, change my mind.

 Happiness is the state of accepting the contents of your consciousness.
 I use acceptance here in the more “Buddhist” sense of fully accepting, not a mere tolerating, of actively “being in the presence of”.